Can Language Models Reason about Individualistic Human Values and Preferences?: Introduction

-One key challenge in studying individual human values lies in the difficulty of acquiring multi-faceted data that is sufficiently representative of an individual's overall value system.
-To this end, we present \indieemoji \taskfull, a dataset specifically designed to evaluate and advance language models' ability to reason about an individual's value preferences in novel situations. \task transforms unstructured survey questions from the influential social science study of World Value Survey (WVS) into 929 standardized natural language statements describing one's value preferences (\eg ``I don't believe in life after death,'' ``family is not very important in my life'').
+One key challenge in studying individual human values lies in the difficulty of acquiring multi-faceted data that is sufficiently representative of an individual's overall value preferences.
+To this end, we present \indieemoji \taskfull, a dataset specifically designed to evaluate and advance LMs' ability to reason about an individual's value preferences in novel situations. \task transforms unstructured survey questions from the influential social science study of World Value Survey (WVS) into 929 standardized natural language statements describing one's value preferences (\eg ``I don't believe in life after death'').
 Our data conversion results in a rich repository of value-expressing statements from 93K unique \textit{real} humans across the globe.
-Each person has, on average, 242 and maximally 253 value-expressing statements, along with 31 demographics-declaring statements.
-In sum, \task presents the first application of the WVS for studying individualistic human values with LMs in a unified, configurable, and easy-to-measure schema.
+Each person has, on average, 242 (max 253) value-expressing statements, along with 31 demographics-declaring statements.
+In sum, \task presents the first application of WVS for studying individualistic human values with LMs in a unified, configurable, and easy-to-measure schema.

-With \dataset, we first expose the lack of proficiency of frontier LMs in understanding and predicting individualistic human values, as demonstrated by zero-shot accuracies ranging between 55\% to 65\%.
-We also introduce \even (\evenshort), a unified metric for assessing the degree of \textit{equity} and \textit{impartiality} of LMs on this task, which complements metrics measuring LMs' proficiency in understanding individual values and reveals important shortcomings of LMs.
-We also discover that adding demographic specifications alongside value-expressing statements has only a marginal impact on improving individualistic value predictions for strong LMs.
-This highlights the risks of over-relying on demographic factors to define the identities and values of individuals and stresses the importance of addressing values from a granular perspective.
+With \dataset, we first expose the lack of proficiency of frontier LMs in interpreting and predicting individualistic human values, as demonstrated by zero-shot accuracies ranging between 55\% to 65\%.
+We also introduce \even (\evenshort), a unified metric for assessing the degree of \textit{equity} and \textit{impartiality} of LMs on this task, revealing critical inequity of LMs in handling individualistic values across population groups.
+We also discover that adding demographic specifications alongside value-expressing statements has a marginal impact on improving individualistic value predictions for strong LMs.
+This highlights the risks of over-relying on demographic factors to define the identities and values of individuals and stresses the importance of addressing values from a granular and descriptive perspective.